 The following tables set forth loan to Aircraft value ratios for the Senior Equipment Notes and Series B Equipment Notes that have been or may be issued in respect of each of the 16 aircraft that may be financed pursuant to this Offering and the Senior Certificates Offering, as of initial issuance (assuming all Equipment Notes were issued as of the Issuance Date of the Class B Certificates) and the Regular Distribution Dates thereafter.
 Except for the Aircraft that have been financed on or prior to the Issuance Date, the Equipment Notes are expected to be issued at or around the time of delivery of the related Aircraft, and the remaining deliveries are currently scheduled for May 2018.
-The loan to value ratio for each series of Equipment Notes was obtained by dividing (i) the outstanding balance (assuming no payment default) of such Equipment Notes plus, in the case of the Series A Equipment Notes and the Series B Equipment Notes, the outstanding balance (assuming no payment default) of the Equipment Notes ranking senior to such Equipment Notes as to payments, determined immediately after giving effect to the payments scheduled to be made on each such Regular Distribution Date by (ii) the appraised value of the Aircraft securing such Equipment Notes (see "Description of the Aircraft and the Appraisals-The Appraisals"), subject to the "Depreciation Assumption".
-The Depreciation Assumption contemplates that the value of each Aircraft at issuance of the Equipment Notes included in each table depreciates by approximately 3% of the initial appraised value per year after the year of delivery of such Aircraft, in each case prior to the final expected Regular Distribution Date.
-Other rates or methods of depreciation may result in materially different loan to Aircraft value ratios, and no assurance can be given (i) that the depreciation rates and method assumed for the purposes of the tables are the ones most likely to occur or (ii) as to the actual future value of any Aircraft.
-Thus, the tables should not be considered
+The loan to value ratio for each series of Equipment Notes was obtained by dividing (i) the outstanding balance (assuming no payment default) of such Equipment Notes plus, in the case of the Series A Equipment Notes and the Series B Equipment Notes, the outstanding balance (assuming no payment default) of the Equipment Notes ranking senior to such Equipment Notes as to payments, determined immediately after giving effect to the payments scheduled to be made on each such Regular Distribution Date by (ii) the appraised value of the Aircraft securing such Equipment Notes (see "Description of the Aircraft at issuance of the Equipment Notes included in each table depreciates by approximately 3% of the initial appraised value per year after the year of delivery of such Aircraft value ratios, and no assurance can be given (i) that the depreciation rates and method assumed for the purposes of the tables are the ones most likely to occur or (ii) as to the actual future value of any Aircraft.
+Thus, the tables should not be considered a forecast or prediction of expected or likely loan to Aircraft value ratios, but simply a mathematical calculation based on one set of assumptions.